broadinstitute/depmap_omics/documentation/depmap_omics_blogpost.md

 # DepMap Omics: How to

 ## Introduction
-*Give some introduction here ...
-Something like this (feel free to change/add):*

 DepMap analyzes raw omics data on a quarterly basis...
 The data consists of RNAseq, etc ...

-*Put a figure pointing to the pipeline itself (I made some tweaks to the old figures.
-See slides 3 and 6 [here](https://docs.google.com/presentation/d/11xwUTIp2f16VLynk50mFXYVM8q3tJ7kSDTyplkt_QlY/edit?usp=sharing))*

 For a more detailed understanding of the pipelines refer to [this presentation](https://docs.google.com/presentation/d/1i0HI31dBejTYmzI9Cp6Ij7--t6eSR2r9vcC22TxSnNI/edit#slide=id.g525fd14bef_0_116).

 ![](/assets/images/depmap-logo.png)

 The following tools are used in our pipelines:
-*this can be just a list with links converted into hyperlinks*

 [https://www.ncbi.nlm.nih.gov/pubmed/23104886](https://www.ncbi.nlm.nih.gov/pubmed/23104886, https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf)